WilliamVenner/linkstore/README.md

 }
 ```

-## Using custom structs and types

-linkstore can serialize and deserialize numbers (excluding `usize` and `isize`), `bool` and fixed-length arrays out of the box.

-For anything else, you'll need to implement the `EncodeLinkstore` trait yourself.

 # TODO

 * MacOS binaries support
 * MacO + fat binaries support
-* When specialization is stabilized, implement a ton of specialization and extra serialization/deserialization support
+* When specialization is stabilized, implement a ton of specialization and potentially extra serialization/deserialization support